-For every child, the ultimate goal is to reunite the child with his/her biological parents when possible.
+For every child, the ultimate goal is to reunite the child with their biological parents when possible.
 We need foster parents who will join our team to ensure children are safe and well cared for while their family works through crisis.

 Anne Arundel County has about 120 children at any given time who are in need of foster care placement or adoptive homes.
 However there are far fewer foster or adoptive parents available to care for these children.

 As of September 2022, 116 children were under the care and custody of Anne Arundel County's Department of Social Services.
 About 60 new children enter into foster care in the County each year.

 Of the 116 children in our care, nearly half are teenagers.
 About 5% of new children entering foster care are under 12 months old, and of those, many are born drug exposed.
 The remaining age range taking up roughly 45% of children in care is 1-11.
 Many of the children in care are part of a larger sibling group.

 As you can see, our greatest need is for foster parents willing to open their homes to teenagers, sibling groups, and medically-fragile infants (especially those who have been born substance exposed).